 For DART riders, the Green Line takes you to two stations – Fair Park Station and MLK Jr. Station – that provide easy access to the fair gates.
 Learn more about getting to Fair Park here.

-Outside of the fair, Fair Park offers plenty of cultural activities that don't involve fried food.
-The grounds are a National Historic Landmark which hosts the largest collection of art deco architecture in the U.S. The African American Museum, the only one of its kind in the Southwestern region, is open seven days a week during the run of the fair, while the Children's Aquarium is planning a reopening coinciding with the fair, opening back to the public on Sept.
-24. Lastly, the Texas Discovery Gardens offer half-price admission during the 24 days of the fair and are an excellent place to see flora and fauna up close.
+Outside of the fair, Fair Park offers plenty of cultural activities year-round that are accessible during the fair season.
+The grounds are a National Historic Landmark and home to the largest collection of art deco architecture in the U.S. The African American Museum, the only one of its kind in the Southwestern region, is open seven days a week during the run of the fair, and the Children's Aquarium is open 9 a.m. to 5 p.m. daily all year.
+Lastly, the Texas Discovery Gardens offer half-price admission during the 24 days of the fair and are an excellent place to see flora and fauna up close.